JDudzik/image-processing-api/README.md

 Optionally, you can initialize an `.env` file with:<br/>
 `npm run initenv`<br/>
 (**Note**: Remember to configure your new `.env` file, otherwise you may run into errors).<br/>
-Then to start the development server run:<br/>
+Start the development server with:<br/>
 `npm start`<br/>

 ## Using the API